NeurodataWithoutBorders/nwbwidgets/README.md

 # nwb-jupyter-widgets
 Jupyter Widgets for NWB files.
 This repo defines a structure for navigating the hierarchical structure with widgets in a jupyter notebook.
 It is designed to work out-of-the-box with NWB:N 2.0 files and to be easy to extend.
-Currently most of the visualizations are pretty rudimentary, and we would be happy to work with anyone interested in implementing visualizations.

-authors: Matt McCormick (matt.mccormick@kitware.com) and Ben Dichter (bdichter@lbl.gov)
+authors: Ben Dichter (bdichter@lbl.gov) and Matt McCormick (matt.mccormick@kitware.com)

 ## Installation